 Hand eczema tends to be triggered by an

 irritant or an allergen.
 You can read more about some of the more common triggers of eczema.

-It can also occur in someone who works in an irritating environment.
-Or is in regular contact with a substance that is an irritant or allergen.
+It can also occur in someone who works in an irritating environment, or if they are in regular contact with a substance that is an irritant or allergen.
 This type of eczema is also known as Occupational Eczema.
-It can happen in any occupation, but some jobs are more of a risk than others.
+It can happen in any occupation, but working in certain jobs can put you at more of a risk than in others.